tommasomarchetti4/Software_exam_tommasomarchetti4/README.txt

 To run it instead do: docker run -v <path_to_the_directory_with_the_sound_files>:/home/docker/sounds/ genre-prediction:default <name_of_file_or_directory>

-If no modification has been made to the github directory during the download, in place of <path_to_the_directory_with_the_sound_files> you can write $PWD/sounds and in place of <name_of_file_or_directory> either rock.00007.wav if you want to predict a single file, or sounds if you want to predict a directory full of sounds.
+If no modification has been made to the github directory during the download, in place of <path_to_the_directory_with_the_sound_files> you can write $PWD/sounds and in place of <name_of_file_or_directory> either "rock.00007.wav" if you want to predict a single file, or "sounds" if you want to predict a directory full of sounds.

 The code of the .sh file is explained below: